How Many College Students Are in the U.S.?

-As this data shows, the vast majority of students are undergraduates; only about 15% of postsecondary students are pursuing a graduate degree.
+As this data shows, the majority of college students in the U.S. are undergraduates.
+Only about 15% of postsecondary students are pursuing a graduate degree.

 In terms of enrollment status, about three-fifths of students attend school on a full-time basis.
 In previous decades, the numbers of full-time and part-time college students were more or less equal, but this gap has since widened, with more students opting for full-time study.